-Big Data refers to a level of complexity in data that makes it difficult for traditional storage, processing, and analytical methods to handle.
-Big Data cannot be accessed using standard SQL approaches or stored in traditional relational databases.
-As a result, advanced distributed systems have been developed to support the processing of Big Data.
+Big Data is the level of complexity in data that makes it difficult for traditional storage and analytical methods to handle.
+It cannot be accessed using standard SQL approaches or stored in traditional relational databases.
+As a result, advanced data processing frameworks (Hadoop, Spark, etc.) have been developed to support the processing of Big Data.

-The emergence of Big Data is directly linked to the growth of companies like Google and Facebook, which collect and process large amounts of data daily.
-These companies and others like them generate and store petabytes of data, which includes various forms of data such as text, images, videos and social media interactions.
-This data is highly diverse, unstructured and dynamic, which makes it challenging to process and analyze.
+The emergence of Big Data is directly linked to the growth of companies like Google and Facebook.
+These companies generate and store petabytes of data in various forms like text, images, videos and social media interactions. etc. This data is highly diverse, unstructured and dynamic, which makes it challenging to process and analyze.

 Big Data can be classified into three main categories based on their structure: